pejasco/WebServer/README.md

 > This HTTP webserver is currently under active development as part of the 42 School curriculum.
 While core functionality is implemented and working, several features are still being developed and refined.
 >
 > **Current State:**
-> - ✅ Basic HTTP request/response handling
+> - ✅ Basic GET HTTP request/response handling
 > - ✅ Static file serving
 > - ✅ Configuration file parsing
 > - 🔄 CGI implementation (in progress)
 > - 🔄 Advanced error handling (in progress)
-> - ❌ File upload functionality (planned)
+> - 🔄 File upload functionality (in progress)
-> - ❌ Virtual host support (planned)
+> - 🔄 Static Webserv website to display functionnality (in progress)
+> - 🔄 Signal handling and graceful shutdown
 >
-> **Known Issues:**
-> - Some edge cases in request parsing may not be handled
-> - Performance optimizations are ongoing
-> - Complete RFC compliance is still being implemented
->
-> Contributions and feedback are welcome as this project evolves!

 ## ✨ Features